levid83/ticketing-microservices/readme.md

    ```
    doctl auth init -t <YOUR ACCESS TOKEN>
    ```
-6. Add the credentials for the specified cluster to your local kubeconfig:
+6. Add the credentials for the specified cluster to your local `kubeconfig`:

    ```
    doctl kubernetes cluster kubeconfig save <remote cluster name>